Opinion: Never meet your heroes – unless they’re the Royal family

 The royals, horses, uniforms, crowns, robes, carriages, fabrics, smells and sights were all truly impeccable and faultless – minus Prince Andrew.

-It crossed my mind what she must have been thinking on that day, knowing that one day her son would also have a coronation after her own husband had passed on - it’s a lot to process while in an Alexander McQueen headpiece.
+It crossed my mind what she must have been thinking on that day, knowing that one day her son would also have a coronation after her own husband had passed on - it’s a lot to process while in a Jess Collett x Alexander McQueen headpiece.

 Then there was strong and sensible Charlotte and truly sweet Louis who showcased emotional maturity far beyond his years when navigating a situation of such magnitude.